CoderBunnyS/CChallenge/README.md

    - The application is set up to authenticate users via FusionAuth.

 2. **Custom User Data**:
-   - Users can add additional information like nickname, favorite snack, and hobby to their profile.
+   - Users can add additional information like nickname, favorite event, and hobby to their profile.
    - This data is stored in the `user.data` object in FusionAuth.

 3. **Two-Factor Authentication (2FA)**: